SE Kent-Kangley Intersection Improvement Project

 In spring 2021, Road Services added two new stop signs with flashing, LED lights as a temporary measure to address safety concerns.
 LED lights were not installed at the two existing stop signs at SE Ravensdale Way and Landsburg Road SE because our study indicated those signs are effective in getting drivers to stop at the intersection.

-In summer 2022, we will add additional improvements including a “slip lane” to allow eastbound drivers on SE Kent-Kangley Road to turn south onto SE Ravensdale Way, a traffic island and a new crosswalk.
+In fall 2022, we added additional improvements including a “slip lane” to allow eastbound drivers on SE Kent-Kangley Road to turn south onto SE Ravensdale Way, a traffic island and a new crosswalk.

 This approach of making safety upgrades in stages is necessary until the county secures funding to install a permanent traffic calming safety improvement, such as a roundabout or traffic signals, at this intersection.